Who did invent the word “robot” and what does it mean?

 (translated by Norma Comrada)

-A reference by Professor Chudoba, to the Oxford Dictionary account of the word Robot’s origin and its entry into the English language, reminds me of an old debt.
-The author of the play R.U.R. did not, in fact, invent that word; he merely ushered it into existence.
-It was like this: the idea for the play came to said author in a single, unguarded moment.
-And while it was still warm he rushed immediately to his brother Josef, the painter, who was standing before an easel and painting away at a canvas till it rustled.
+A reference by Professor Chudoba to the Oxford Dictionary account of the word Robot’s origin and its entry into the English language reminds me of an old debt.
+The author of the play R.U.R. did not invent that word; he merely ushered it into existence.
+It was like this: the idea for the play came to the author in a single, unguarded moment.
+And while it was still warm, he rushed immediately to his brother Josef, the painter, who was standing before an easel and painting away at a canvas till it rustled.

 “Listen, Josef,” the author began, “I think I have an idea for a play.”